sumanbellam7/E-Commerce-Backend-CPP/README.md

 # E-commerce Backend
 ## Convention : pascal case : - eg . user_register,seller_register
 ## Backend implemented in CPP
+## General Flow : -
+  - Every functionalities is divided in two header files
+  - 1. buyer.hpp :
+      -  Contains all the function related to buyer
+      -  eg. show_all_products, register, add_favourite, add_to_cart
+  - 2. seller.hpp :
+       - Contains all the functions related to seller
+       - eg . register, add_item, show_current_products

 ### User(Client) Side : -
 - Internal Working :-
   - Fetch data from buyer.json file and store it in the hash map for faster access of data